 Kernel-based Virtual Machine (KVM) is a complete virtualization solution for Linux on AMD 64 and Intel 64 hardware.
-Kernel-based Virtual Machine has been included in the mainline Linux kernel since the 2.6.20 version.
-KVM is fast and stable for most workloads.
+KVM has been included in the mainline Linux kernel since the 2.6.20 version.
+It is fast and stable for most workloads.
 Kernel-based Virtual Machine allows users to use the kernel to function as a hypervisor.
-KVM provides hardware-assisted virtualization for a wide variety of guest operating systems, including Linux, Solaris, BSD, Windows, Haiku, Plan 9, ReactOS, AROS Research Operating System, and macOS.
+It provides hardware-assisted virtualization for a wide variety of guest operating systems, including Linux, Solaris, BSD, Windows, Haiku, Plan 9, ReactOS, AROS Research Operating System, and macOS.
 Additionally, Kernel-based Virtual Machine provides paravirtualization support for Linux, Plan 9, OpenBSD, NetBSD, FreeBSD, and Windows guests using the VirtIO API.

 In general, users can use storage devices with different file systems every day.
 We also have some storage techniques/technologies, such as SAN, ISCSI, NAS, etc. With the Kernel-based Virtual Machine environment, users can use block devices or files as local storage devices within the guest operating systems.

-Users can use physical storage devices to create virtual machine’s volumes.
-Users could describe volumes as a VMs virtual disk, and also storage volumes are part of the Storage Pool.
+Users can use physical storage devices to create virtual machine’s volumes, and they could describe volumes as a VMs virtual disk, and also storage volumes are part of the Storage Pool.
 Users can not create storage volumes before having at least one storage pool.
 In this tutorial, we will learn about the steps to create and manage KVM Storage volumes and Pools using the virt-manager GUI (graphical user interface) tool.

 Ensure that the user system has the hardware virtualization extensions: